3D Interface Models for Rayleigh-Taylor Problems: Interface models

 \subsection{The Need for Approximation}

-The numerical solution of the singular integral form of the Euler equations \eqref{full-euler} is difficult because of the time-derivative term $\partial_t(2A\bar u\cdot\partial_\alpha z)$ in \eqref{fe2}.
+The numerical solution of the singular integral form of the Euler equations \eqref{full-euler} is difficult because of the time-derivative term $\partial_t(2A\bar {\boldsymbol u}\bcdot\partial_\alpha\boldsymbol z)$ in \eqref{fe2}.
 Expanding this term using \eqref{fe1} shows that

 where we have not written the time-dependence in the integrand.
 Hence we see that \eqref{full-euler} takes the form of a system of nonlinear and nonlocal integral equations for the time-derivatives $\p_t(z^1,z^2,z^2,\mu_1,\mu_2)$.
-In addition to the difficulty of solving \eqref{full-euler} caused by the term $\partial_t(2A\bar u\cdot\partial_\alpha z)$, yet another challenge stems from fact that the Birkhoff-Rott integral can be time-consuming to evaluate: a naive implementation takes $O(N^2)$ operations for an $N$-point discretization of $\Gamma(t)$, although this can be improved greatly by the use of fast multipole methods.
+In addition to the difficulty of solving \eqref{full-euler} caused by the term $\partial_t(2A\bar{\boldsymbol u}\bcdot\p_\alpha\boldsymbol z)$, yet another challenge stems from fact that the Birkhoff-Rott integral can be time-consuming to evaluate: a naive implementation takes $O(N^2)$ operations for an $N$-point discretization of $\Gamma(t)$, although this can be improved greatly by the use of fast multipole methods.
 We are not aware of any successful attempts to directly simulate the singular integral form of the Euler equations \eqref{full-euler}, despite numerous simulations of these equations in two space dimensions and with axisymmetry.
+The models which we derive in the following sections make the appropriate reductions of the full incompressible and irrotational Euler equations so as to retain high accuracy in the interface position while avoiding the considerable numerical challenges that we have explained above.

-In two dimensions, Granero-Belinch\'on and Shkoller \cite{GrSh2017} remedied the computational difficulty of the Birkhoff-Rott velocity by introducing an approximate velocity which can be computed as a Hilbert transform, requiring only $O(N\log N)$ evaluations:
+In two dimensions, \cite{GrSh2017} remedied the computational difficulty of the Birkhoff-Rott velocity by introducing an approximate velocity which can be computed as a Hilbert transform, requiring only $O(N\log N)$ evaluations:

 The system \eqref{approx-u2d} is the approximation which results from taking a limit of ``small nonlocality'' (explained in detail in the sequel), which is accurate when the interface is not too curved; in particular, it was shown in \cite{GrSh2017} that